Dan W. Reicher: Career

 Reicher was also an adjunct professor at the Yale University School of Forestry and Environmental Studies and Vermont Law School.

-From 1997-2001, Reicher was Assistant Secretary of Energy for Energy Efficiency and Renewable Energy at DOE.
-As Assistant Secretary, he directed annually more than $1 billion in investments in energy research, development and deployment related to renewable energy, distributed generation, and energy efficiency.
+From 1997 to 2001, Reicher was assistant secretary of energy for energy efficiency and renewable energy at DOE.
+As assistant secretary, he directed annually more than $1 billion in investments in energy research, development and deployment related to renewable energy, distributed generation, and energy efficiency.
 During Reicher's tenure, DOE launched the Wind Powering America Initiative and the Geopowering the West Initiative, adopted new appliance and equipment efficiency standards, and oversaw the Million Solar Roofs Initiative and the Industries of the Future Initiative.
-Reicher was a member of the U.S. Delegation to the Climate Change Negotiations, Co-Chair of the U.S Biomass Research and Development Board, and a member of the board of the government-industry Partnership for a New Generation of Vehicles.
+Reicher was a member of the U.S. Delegation to the Climate Change Negotiations, co-chair of the U.S. Biomass Research and Development Board, and a member of the board of the government-industry Partnership for a New Generation of Vehicles.

-Prior to his position as DOE Assistant Secretary, Reicher was Chief of Staff to Energy Secretary Hazel O'Leary (1996-1997), Assistant Secretary for Policy and International Affairs (Acting, 1995-1996), and Deputy Chief of Staff and Counselor to the Secretary (1993-1995).
+Prior to his position as DOE Assistant Secretary, Reicher was chief of staff to Energy Secretary Hazel O'Leary (1996–1997), Assistant Secretary for Policy and International Affairs (Acting, 1995–1996), and deputy chief of staff and counselor to the secretary (1993–1995).

-After leaving the Clinton Administration in 2001, he was a consultant to the Senate Committee on Environment and Public Works and a visiting fellow at the World Resources Institute.
+After leaving the Clinton administration in 2001, he was a consultant to the Senate Committee on Environment and Public Works and a visiting fellow at the World Resources Institute.

 Prior to his roles at the Department of Energy and in the business community, Reicher was a senior attorney with the Natural Resources Defense Council where he focused on the federal government's energy and nuclear programs as well as environmental law and policy issues in the former Soviet Union.
-He was also previously Assistant Attorney General for Environmental Protection in Massachusetts, a law clerk to federal district court judge David Nelson in Boston, a legal assistant in the Hazardous Waste Section of the United States Department of Justice and a staff member of President Carter's Commission on the Accident at Three Mile Island.
+He was also previously assistant attorney general for environmental protection in Massachusetts, a law clerk to federal district court judge David Nelson in Boston, a legal assistant in the Hazardous Waste Section of the United States Department of Justice and a staff member of President Carter's Commission on the Accident at Three Mile Island.

 Personal

 Reicher was born in Syracuse, New York, United States.
 His late father, Norbert B. Reicher, was a physician and his mother is a retired teacher.
-Reicher graduated with a B.A. in Biology from Dartmouth College and a J.D. from Stanford Law School.
+Reicher graduated with a B.A. in biology from Dartmouth College and a J.D. from Stanford Law School.
 He also studied at the Harvard's Kennedy School of Government and MIT.
 He was a member of the first group on record to kayak the Yangtze River in China and a National Geographic-sponsored expedition that was the first to navigate the entire 1888 mile Rio Grande.
 Reicher's college friend Senator Rob Portman (R-OH) was a member of both expeditions.

 Reicher is married to Carole Parker, who headed the Office of Pollution Prevention at the U.S. Department of Defense from 1994 to 1999.
-Carole and Dan have three children and live in Warren, Vermont.
+Carole and Dan have three children, most notably Graham Reicher, and live in Warren, Vermont.